Local Area Unemployment Statistics (LAUS)

 Concepts

 Labor force participation rate.
-This is the civilian labor force as a percentage of the civilian noninstitutional population.
+This is the percentage of the working-age population that is either working or looking for work.

 Unemployment rate.
-This is unemployment as a percentage of the civilian labor force.
+This is the percentage of the labor force that is unemployed.

 Methodology